Help with Creditors

 Health Club Memberships-According to the MD Attorney General, Consumer Protection Division "Because of the COVID-19 crisis, as of March 16, 2020, all health clubs, fitness centers and self-defense schools are closed to the general public.
 If a registered Fitness Center with long term contracts whether paid in advance or collected periodically, is closed for longer than a month due to no fault of the health club seller, the Fitness Center may either extend the membership period for a period equal to the length of the closure, or provide a prorated refund of the amount paid by the member during the closure.
 Therefore, Fitness Centers with members who pay monthly on a long term contract cannot continue to collect membership fees if the closure extends longer than a month unless the Fitness Center intends to extend the membership period."

-The 3 major credit reporting bureaus are offering access to free credit reports weekly for 12 months through annualcreditreport.com.
+The 3 major credit reporting bureaus are offering access to free credit reports weekly until April 2021 through annualcreditreport.com.